Danielle Kahle

-Danielle "Dani" Kahle (born April 9, 1989 Cedar Rapids, Iowa) is an American former competitive figure skater.
+Danielle "Dani" Kahle (born April 9, 1989) is an American former competitive figure skater.
 She won four medals on the ISU Junior Grand Prix series, including gold in Croatia in 2003, and finished 11th at the 2004 World Junior Championships.
 She won one senior international medal, silver, at the 2006 Karl Schäfer Memorial.

 Career

 Kahle first stepped onto the ice at age three but was removed from the class for not listening to the instructor.
 She returned to skating two years later.